Owl-Boy/CMI-Notes/Notes/Lambda Calculus Introduction.md

 Other functions!!!

 But even with this restrictions, this model of computation is [[Turing Machines#^71be18|Turing Complete]], as in its a **Universal Computation Model**
+This was done by finding a set of [[Functions Computable in Lambda Calculus|computable functions]] by $\lambda-$calculus which was later found to be the same as the set of functions computable by Turing Machines.

 we can encode [[Church Booleans|Booleans]] and [[Church Numerals|Natural Numbers]] using lambda calculus.